Jonathan97-web/MyPortfolio/TESTING.md

 ## Unfixed Bugs

-As of writing this there are no more bugs that I am aware off.
+As of writing this, there are no more bugs that I am aware of.

 ## GitHub Issues